RasmusRPaulsen/OutlierDetectionChallenge2024/README.md

 ## Tools

-We use [VTK](https://vtk.org/) as a software API to read and manipulate 3D meshes (see the PDM based example scripts for usage).
+We mostly use [SimpleITK](https://simpleitk.readthedocs.io/en/master/index.html#) for image reading/writing and for 3D image manipulations. (see the segmentation example scripts for usage).

-We use [SimpleITK](https://simpleitk.org/) as a software API to read and manipulate 3D volumes (see the segmentation example scripts for usage).
+For 3D surface processing, we use [The Visualization Toolkit (VTK)](https://vtk.org/).
+VTK also has very powerfull 3D visualization tools. (see the PDM based example scripts for usage).

+Sometimes it is necessary to convert from SimpleITK to VTK and the other way around.
+SimpleITK has some very good image readers and writers while VTK for example can extract iso-surfaces from scans and label maps.

 We highly recommend to use 3D slicer to visualize the data:
 [3D Slicer](https://www.slicer.org/)